BabylonJS/Documentation/content/How_To/mesh/creation/param_landing.md

 const mesh = BABYLON.MeshBuilder.Create<MeshType>(name, options, scene);
 const mesh = BABYLON.MeshBuilder.Extrude<MeshType>(name, options, scene);
 ```
 where the *options* object properties vary according to the type of mesh.
-Using an empty object, {}, the meshes will default to given shapes.
+Using an empty object.
 The scene parameter is optional and defaults to the current scene.
-One or more of the *options* properties will be used to set the vector3 data to define paths and outlines.
+One or more of the *options* properties will be used to set the vector3 data to define paths and outlines and you must set these.

+Where possible playgrounds will give two examples; the first creating a mesh and the second updating it with the instance option.
+Comment out the latter to see the original mesh.

 It is still possible to use the forms